 Matthew Levitt is a multi-genre performer and songwriter playing a spiritual music he refers to as mystic folk.
 He has performed in clubs, festivals, parties, and nontraditional venues throughout Minnesota and the upper Midwest with select national and international performances.

-Matthew has released one CD of Jewish music; Ahava Raba (2011) and coming soon is The Prophets, Volume One (2013).
+Matthew has released two CDs of Jewish music; Ahava Raba (2011), The Prophets, Volume One (2013).
+His third CD will be released in early 2016.

-He regularly shares his music and contributes to Shir Tikvah Congregation (Minneapolis, MN), Adath Jeshurun (Minnetonka, MN), Beth Jacob Congregation (Mendota Heights, MN), and Temple Israel (Minneapolis, MN).
+He regularly shares his music and contributes to Shir Tikvah Congregation (Minneapolis, MN), Adath Jeshurun (Minnetonka, MN), Temple of Aaron (St. Paul, MN), and has at Beth Jacob Congregation (Mendota Heights, MN), and Temple Israel (Minneapolis, MN).
 He also performs regularly for Sha'arim and Sholom Community Alliance, as well as volunteers as a service leader at Roitenberg Assisted Living Center and the Memory Care Unit.

 Bandleader, guitarist and vocalist, Matthew Levitt has spent time playing classic rock locally, Arabic and middle eastern music in a music and dance ensemble, touring in a reggae band, performing and recording with a latin-fueled world fusion group, and released three CD’s with his own band, Levitt8, in funk and jamband styles.

-Matthew lives in St. Louis Park, Minnesota, and currently performs with: Orchestra Bastet (middle eastern music and dance), Big Island (party/variety rock covers), and as a solo performer.
+Matthew lives in St. Louis Park, Minnesota, and currently performs with: Black Isles Bellydance (Middle Eastern music and dance), Big Island Band (party/variety rock covers), Collective Flow (RnB, Reggae, Hiphop), and as a solo performer.